 Your letter of reference should be submitted in English.
 If you think your English is not sufficient to convey complex ideas, write the letter in your native language, and then have it translated into English.
 A friend, a colleague, or a paid service may translate the document, but the applicant or the applicant’s friend or family member may not.

-Please make sure to double-space your letter and to follow the word guidelines listed below.
+Make sure to double-space your letter and to follow the word guidelines listed below.

 In addition to your qualitative responses, we will ask you to assess some of the candidate’s character traits and competencies that contribute to successful leadership.